'Virginia Woolf' playwright Edward Albee dies at age 88

 Albee was born in 1928 and was adopted by a wealthy suburban New York couple.
 His father, Reed Albee, ran the Keith-Albee chain of vaudeville theaters; his mother, Frances Albee, was a socialite and a commanding presence who kept a hold on him for much of his life.

-Estranged from his parents, Albee moved to New York and worked as a messenger for Western Union before gaining notice with “The Zoo Story,” a one-act play about two strangers meeting on a bench in Central Park.
-Written in 1958, it was first produced in Berlin, translated into German.
+Estranged from his parents, Albee moved to New York and worked as a messenger for Western Union before gaining notice with “The Zoo Story,” a one-act play written in 1958 about two strangers meeting on a bench in Central Park.

 With “Who’s Afraid of Virginia Woolf?” and 1964’s “Tiny Alice,” Albee shook up a Broadway that had been dominated by Tennessee Williams, Miller and their intellectual disciples.